benibela/xidel/readme.txt

   Syntax:

     Variable assignment:                                         $var := value

       adds $var to a set of global variables, which can be created and accessed everywhere

     JSONiq literals                                           true, false, null

       true and false are evaluated as true(), false(), null becomes jn:null()

     JSONiq arrays:                                                     [a,b,c]

-       Arrays store a list of values and can be nested with each other and within sequences. jn:members converts an array to a sequence.
+       Arrays store a list of values and can be nested with each other and within sequences.
+       jn:members converts an array to a sequence.

     JSONiq objects:                                      {"name": value, ...}

        Object stores a set of values as associative map.
 The values can be accessed similar to a function call, e.g.: {"name": value, ...}("name").
-       Xidel also has {"name": value, ..}.name as an additional syntax to access properties. jn:keys returns a sequence of all property names, libjn:values a sequence of values.
+       Xidel also has {"name": value, ..}.name as an additional syntax to access properties.
+       jn:keys returns a sequence of all property names, libjn:values a sequence of values.
-       Used with global variables, you can copy an object with obj2 := obj (objects are immutable, but properties can be changed with obj2.foo := 123, which will create a new object with the changed property).
+       Used with global variables, you can copy an object with obj2 := obj (objects are immutable, but properties can be changed with obj2.foo := 12, which will create a new object with the changed property)

     Extended strings:                                                x"..{..}.."

       If a string is prefixed by an "x", all expressions inside {}-parentheses are evaluated, like in the value of a direct attribute constructor.
       (Warning: This was changed in Xidel 0.7.
 Xidel <= 0.6 used "foo$var;bar" without prefix for this)

   Semantic:

-     All string comparisons are case insensitive, and "clever", e.g.:  '9xy' = '9XY' < '10XY' < 'xy'
+     All string comparisons are case insensitive, and "clever", e.g.:
+              '9xy' = '9XY' < '10XY' < 'xy'
      This is more useful for html (think of @class = 'foobar'), but can be disabled by passing collation urls to the string functions.

-     Everything is weakly typed, e.g 'false' = false() is true, and 1 + "2" is 3.
+     Everything is weakly typed, e.g 'false' = false() is true, and 1+"2" is 3.

      Unknown namespace prefixes are resolved with the namespace bindings of the input data.
-     Therefore //a always finds all links, independent of any xmlns=".." attributes.
+     Therefore //a always finds all links, independent of any xmlns-attributes.
-     (however, if you explicitly declare a namespace like 'declare default element namespace "..."' in XQuery, it will only find -elements in that namespace)
+     (however, if you explicitly declare a namespace like 'declare default element namespace "..."' in XQuery, it will only find elements in that namespace)

      XML Schemas, error codes and static type checking are not supported.